Skip to content

 Cons

-• Only one auto-attendant on base plan
+• SMS limits on the base plan

 • Local, vanity, and toll-free Canadian numbers